jhallen/joe-editor/docs/tasks.md

 select overtype mode in conjunction with hex dump (hit ^T T).
 Then typing will not insert.

-- To enter the hex byte 0xF8 type ` x F 8
+- To enter the hex byte 0xF8 type ESC ' x F 8

 - You can use ^KC to copy a block as usual.
 If overtype mode is selected, the block will overwrite the destination data without changing the size of